ido90/UsingKalmanFilterTheRightWay/README.md

-# The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification
+# Optimization or Architecture: How to Hack Kalman Filtering

-This repo implements the experiments for the paper [The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification](https://arxiv.org/abs/2104.02372) by Ido Greenberg, Shie Mannor and Netanel Yannay.
+This repo implements the experiments for the paper [Optimization or Architecture: How to Hack Kalman Filtering](https://arxiv.org/abs/2104.02372) by Ido Greenberg, Netanel Yannay and Shie Mannor.

-For a more compact implementation of the Optimized KF, see the corresponding [PyPI package](https://pypi.org/project/Optimized-Kalman-Filter/).
+See a separate repo for the [PyPI package](https://pypi.org/project/Optimized-Kalman-Filter/) of the Optimized KF (OKF).

 <img src="https://github.com/ido90/UsingKalmanFilterTheRightWay/blob/master/poster/Poster.png" width="960">

 ### Dependencies and instructions
 Dependencies: pytorch, numpy, pandas, matplotlib, seaborn.

-Before the training the following directories should be created: `output/`, `data/models`, `data/train`, `data/XY`.
+Before the training the following directories should be created: `./output/`, `./data/models`, `./data/train`, `./data/XY`.
 If not created in advance, certain saving actions may fail and stop the whole training in the middle.

 Using the tools in this repo or reconstructing the results of the paper can be done by following the corresponding notebooks:
-* `Optimized Kalman Filter.ipynb`: Optimized KF case study (Section 4 and Appendices G,H in the paper) - data generation + training + evaluation + analysis.
+* `Optimized Kalman Filter.ipynb`: Optimized KF case study (Section 5.1 and Appendix B in the paper) - data generation + training + evaluation + analysis.
-* `Neural Kalman Filter.ipynb`: Neural KF (Section 5 and Appendix K) - data generation + training + evaluation + analysis.
+* `Neural Kalman Filter.ipynb`: Neural KF (Section 4 and Appendix C) - data generation + training + evaluation + analysis.
-* `OKF_MOT20.ipynb` (Appendix I) and `OKF_lidar.ipynb` (Appendix J) - data generation + training + evaluation + analysis.
+* `OKF_MOT20.ipynb` (Section 5.2) and `OKF_lidar.ipynb` (Section 5.3) - data generation + training + evaluation + analysis.
-* `Paper Figures.ipynb`: Re-generation of figures from the paper.
+* `Paper Figures.ipynb`: Re-generation of certain figures from the paper.
 * `OKF Training Example.ipynb`: A simple training example.
 * `Missing Detections.ipynb`: An example for training with missing detections.

-Note: since the anonymized version of the repo omits some of the notebooks, they are also available [here](https://drive.google.com/drive/folders/1I3rgOCxxzVg6lsIZB7EKl1WAi3cNSE-N?usp=sharing).

 ### Repo contents
 * A compact implementation of **Optimized Kalman Filter** (`OKF.py`) - used for the Lidar and MOT20 experiments.